kalepail/passkey-kit/README.md

 # Passkey Kit

 Passkey kit is a basic TypeScript SDK for creating and managing Stellar smart wallets.
 It's intended to be used in tandem with [Launchtube](https://github.com/kalepail/launchtube) for submitting passkey signed transactions onchain however this is not a requirement.
-This is both a client and a server side library. `PasskeyKit` on the client and `PasskeyBase` on the server.
+This is both a client and a server side library. `PasskeyKit` on the client and `PasskeyServer` on the server.

 Demo site: [passkey-kit-demo.pages.dev](https://passkey-kit-demo.pages.dev/)